zyddnys/manga-image-translator/README.md

---box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --min-text-length MIN_TEXT_LENGTH            Minimum text length of a text region --inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
+--box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --min-text-length MIN_TEXT_LENGTH            Minimum text length of a text region --no-text-lang-skip                          Dont skip text that is seemingly already in the target
+                                             language.
+--inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
                                              result in OOM)
---inpainting-precision INPAINTING_PRECISION  Inpainting precision for lama,
-                                             use bf16 while you can.
+--inpainting-precision {fp32,fp16,bf16}      Inpainting precision for lama, use bf16 while you can.
 --colorization-size COLORIZATION_SIZE        Size of image used for colorization.
 Set to -1 to use
                                              full image size
 --denoise-sigma DENOISE_SIGMA                Used by colorizer and affects color strength, range